SyberKraken/olreactnextjs/README.md

-Atempt to implement apenlayes with react and nextj styled with css
+Implementation of openlayers in react and nextjs with a dynamic menu (unfinished)